web-platform-tests/rfcs/rfcs/wpt-for-aams.md

 These tests might be slow to to run.
 The browser is noticeably slower when accessibility features are turned on (when the browser builds the accessibility tree).
-Additionally, the browser can't run in headless mode.
+Additionally, the browser can't run in window-less mode.

 The tests may be flaky due to timing issues with the accessibility